RWS/studio-api-docs/articles/hints_tips/AI_Companion/AICompanion.md

 # How to implement AI Companion
+The AI Assistant consists of two components: the [Translation Provider](../../../apiconcepts/translationmemory/translation_provider_plugin.md) and the AI Companion, as described here.
 The AI Companion API facilitates LLM integration in Trados Studio for translating or reviewing documents.

 ## Add the Sdl.LanguagePlatform.TranslationMemoryApi assembly to your project
 You can add the `Sdl.LanguagePlatform.TranslationMemoryApi` assembly by using the following Trados Studio template in Visual Studio: